Introduction

 St. Mark’s Place (2:30pm)

-Walk another 10 minutes east and you will find St. Mark’s Place, the quintessential East Village street.
-It’s a hub of counterculture, with vintage clothing stores, record shops, and a lively, sometimes gritty, atmosphere.
+St. Mark’s Place is a hub of counterculture, with vintage clothing stores, record shops, and a lively, sometimes gritty, atmosphere.
 For decades, this street has been the epicenter of New York’s punk and bohemian movements, attracting legends like Andy Warhol, The Ramones, and the Velvet Underground.
 Today, it’s famous for its tattoo parlors, piercing studios, and street vendors selling quirky gifts and accessories, making it one of Manhattan’s most visually interesting blocks.
 Be sure to browse the racks at the many second-hand and thrift shops!

 Tompkins Square Park (3:30pm)